 Gaming mice are everywhere, but what about those gamers who have hands bigger than most?
 Are they left in the dust?
 Do they have to settle for mice that disappear in their hands?

 Not at all!
 We’ve got a list of the best gaming mice for big hands right here.
 These mice are large enough to prevent accidental button-mashing and sloppy movement in the middle of a game.
 They also come with a host of interesting features and perks that we’ll examine down below.

-First, let’s break down what each mouse has to offer, then investigate them individually to help determine the best mice for any unique person.
+First, let’s break down what each mouse has to offer, then investigate them individually to help determine the best gaming mouse for big hands.

 Table of Contents

 Best Gaming Mouse for Big Hands - Comparison Table

 |Pictek Wired Gaming Mouse||7200||5.3x3.5x1.9||Adjustable DPI, 8 buttons, Chroma Backlit||Buy on Amazon|

 |UtechSmart Venus Laser Gaming Mouse||16400||8.9x8.2x3.8||18 buttons, micro switches, rubber padded surface||Buy on Amazon|

 |J-Tech Digital Wired Ergonomic Mouse||1600 DPI||3.9x3.7x5.8||Vertical design, thumb buttons, palm rest||Buy on Amazon|